maciejskorski/software_engineering/docs/advanced_debugging.md

 ![circleci](figures/circleci.png)

-Enter the CircleCI environment via SSH, try to connect with the IDE and diagnose problems with the workflow.
+Ensure [SSH access to CircleCI](https://circleci.com/docs/ssh-access-jobs/), try to connect with the IDE and diagnose problems with the workflow.
 The workflow has to be rerun in the SSH mode from the CircleCI account, as shown below.

 ![circleci_ssh](figures/circleci_ssh.png)